Patrick Jennings: Early life

 Jennings was born at Newry, Ireland, the son of Francis Jennings, a well-known merchant in that town.
-He was educated at Newry and at a high school at Exeter, England, and began a mercantile career.
-In 1852 he went to Australia and engaged in gold mining at St Arnaud, Victoria, but soon became a shop keeper, and then moved into quartz-crushing and bought a large pastoral property on the Murrumbidgee River.
+He was educated at Newry and high school at Exeter, England, and began a mercantile career.
+In 1852 he went to Australia and engaged in gold mining at St Arnaud, Victoria, but soon became a shopkeeper, and then moved into quartz-crushing and bought a large pastoral property on the Murrumbidgee River.
 In 1857 he became a magistrate.
 He ran unsuccessfully for the Crowlands in the Victorian Legislative Assembly in 1859 and then became chairman of the St Arnaud Council.
 In 1863, he married Mary Ann Shanahan and moved to Warbreccan near Deniliquin.

 In 1863 he became interested in the movement to form the Riverina district into a separate province, and two years later was asked to go to England as a delegate to bring the grievances of the district before the English authorities.
 He declined on the ground that it should be possible to clear up the difficulties with the New South Wales government.